Happ loses no-hitter in 8th for Twins in 2-0 win vs Pirates

 Happ, in his first season with the Twins, was immediately removed by manager Rocco Baldelli with a two-run lead and replaced by Tyler Duffey.

-”There was going to be no hesitation to let him finish the game if there were still no hits on the board,” said Baldelli, who pulled Jose Berrios from a no-hitter after six innings at Milwaukee in the second game of the season, when the Twins also won 2-0 with a one-hitter.
+The 38-year-old Happ (1-0) walked two batters, both in the second, and struck out three.
+He threw 95 pitches, with 51 strikes, and lowered his ERA after three starts to 1.69.

+Duffey walked Wilmer Difo after the double by Stallings, but struck out Adam Frazier with runners at second and third to end the eighth.

+Duffey retired the first batter in the ninth.
+Then Taylor Rogers took the last two outs for the save to finish the one-hitter, preserving just the second win for the Twins in their last 11 games.

 Willians Astudillo and Jake Cave each hit their first home runs of the season for Minnesota, spoiling another stellar start by JT Brubaker (2-1).
 The right-hander finished seven innings with five hits and no walks allowed.

-The 38-year-old Happ (1-0) walked two batters, both in the second, and struck out three.
-He threw 95 pitches, but only 51 strikes, and managed to lower his ERA after three starts to 1.69 despite a slew of 1-0 and 2-0 counts.

-Not so much to Stallings on that full-count, four-seam fastball in the eighth that Pittsburgh’s catcher stroked to left field to snap an 0-for-19 skid.

-”I feel like in that situation all the pressure is on the pitcher,” Stallings said. ”I just wanted to make him work.”

-Duffey walked Wilmer Difo next, but he struck out Adam Frazier with runners at second and third to end the eighth.

-Duffey retired the first batter in the ninth, too.
-Then Taylor Rogers took the last two outs for the save to finish the one-hitter, preserving just the second win for the Twins in their last 11 games.

-After the COVID-19 outbreak they endured during the road trip, which was capped on Wednesday by a crushing 13-12 loss at Oakland in 10 innings, the Twins needed this pick-me-up from Happ in the worst way.

-”He’s very comfortable after all these years with how to go out there and do his job.
-He’s comfortable, seemingly, in every situation.
-It was a wonderful night,” Baldelli said.
+His ERA actually crept up to 2.01.
+Brubaker had given up only one homer in his first three turns.

-Happ, who left New York and signed a one-year, $8 million contract this winter after expressing disappointment by being squeezed out of the Yankees’ rotation, once pitched a two-hitter for Houston against St. Louis on Aug.
-30, 2010, his career-low-hit complete game.
-The Twins are his seventh major league team.
+Happ, who left the New York Yankees and signed a one-year, $8 million contract this winter to join his seventh major league team, pitched a two-hitter for Houston against St. Louis on Aug.
+30, 2010, for his career-low-hit complete game.

-”It turned out to be a fun one tonight.
-It doesn’t always, but I just wanted to do my part,” Happ said.

-Happ’s bid for the no-no caught quite a break in the fifth, when Difo hit a comebacker that he tried to scoop with his glove.
+His bid for the no-no caught quite a break in the fifth, when Wilmer Difo hit a comebacker that Happ tried to scoop with his glove.

 The ball ricocheted toward third base, where Happ hustled and used a slide to grab the ball in the grass.
 His throw, which likely would have been too late, went wide of first and into foul territory.